blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/autonomousscan.md

     * --blackduck.api.token

 ## Invocation without [blackduck_product_name]
-To invoke an Autonomous scan in Intelligent Mode, the following must be provided at a minimum:
+To invoke an Autonomous scan without [blackduck_product_name] integration, the following must be provided at a minimum:
  ```
 --detect.autonomous.scan.enabled=true
 ```
 ## Invocation with [blackduck_product_name]
-To invoke an Autonomous scan in Rapid Mode with [blackduck_product_name], the following must be provided at a minimum:
+To invoke an Autonomous scan with [blackduck_product_name], the following must be provided at a minimum:
  ```
 --detect.autonomous.scan.enabled=true
 --blackduck.url=<https://my.blackduck.url>